 A task force meeting was established two meetings ago to find a better system for GAP psychologists.
 A follow-up discussion with the executive director of CAPIC was conducted on February 18, 2010.
-Dr. Rodolfa stated some GAP psychologists have expressed concerns regarding how difficult it is to become licensed and how the Board's regulations are focused on clinical service rather than GAP services.
-Dr. Rodolfa emphasized that if the Board is to license GAP psychologists the Board must take a hard look at the regulations and the potential barriers for those psychologists.
-Another follow up meeting will be set to explore these issues and then present the results of this discussion to the Board at the next quarterly meeting.
+Dr. Rodolfa stated some have expressed concerns on how difficult it is to get licensed and how the Board's regulations are focused more on clinical and if the Board is to license GAP psychologists the Board needs to take a hard look at the regulations and the barriers for those psychologists.
+Another follow up meeting will be set to present information to the Board at the next quarterly meeting.